Familial Hypercholesterolemia (FH)

 Adult → target ≥50% reduction in LDL-CLow-density lipoprotein concentration from baseline

-• If target still not met → refer to specialist to consider 3rd line options:
+• Step 3: refer to specialist to consider 3rd line options:

 • Bile acid sequestrant (resin) (e.g. cholestyramine)